 Protective functions - "Installer-on-site mode".
 The software is equipped with protective functions, such as room antifrost.
-The unit automatically runs these
+The unit automatically runs these functions when necessary.

 During installation or service this behaviour is undesired.
 Therefore, the protective functions can be disabled: